Sign up now for a

 It was one of those cheap pay-by-the-minute phones you get at retail stores.
 His old government-issued phone had been stolen, he said, and he’d been instructed to get a new one.
 He liked this one better anyway.
 The old phone’s battery died after a day.
 This one could go at least three before he needed to charge it again.

 Honestly, I have no idea why he decided to talk to me about his phone.
 Admittedly, I didn’t care but I didn’t have the heart to tell him to leave me alone.
 After all, he wasn’t hurting anyone.
-That is, if you don’t count the paramedic to my left who looked at the man as if he had broken some unspoken law of the subway by actually attempting a conversation.
+That is, if you don’t count the paramedic across the aisle to my left who looked at the man as if he had broken some unspoken law of the subway by actually attempting a conversation.

 So, the man talked about his phone and I nodded every now and then, adding a “That’s good” and a “Sure” here and there to assure him his words weren’t falling on deaf ears.
-He grinned and he talked about the phone he lost, the number of minutes he could afford and the lottery ticket he bought that won $500.
+He grinned and talked about the phone he lost, the number of minutes he could afford, and the lottery ticket he bought that won $500.
 I feigned interest, but looked him in the eye as I did so if for no other reason than to keep myself from staring at the missing tooth at the front of his mouth.

 He pulled out a folded piece of paper from the same pocket that had held his treasured phone.
-Gently, he unfolded the worn page to show me a typed list of his father’s recent addresses followed by another for his sister.
-He explained to me the process and the expense he’d gone through to get this small bit of information.
+Gently, he opened the worn page to show me a typed list of his father’s recent addresses followed by another for his sister.
+He explained to me the process and the expense he’d gone through to get this small bit of valuable information.
 Though they started on opposite sides of the country, both his father and sister had ended up within a few miles of each other in the same town in California.
-I couldn’t help but imagine, judging by this man’s age, that his father must have been in his eighties by now and the sister had moved to care for him.
+I couldn’t help but imagine, judging by this man’s age, that his father must have been in his eighties by now and his sister had moved to care for him.

 Why this man before me hadn’t been kept apprised of his family’s movements baffled me until he provided a bit of illumination to his labyrinthine plot.
-It was just a side detail amid his verbose tale that he had been released from a mental institution a few years ago and he was still trying to get himself back on his feet.
-I couldn’t understand all of what he was saying because of the roar of the train and his own inability to stay on a single topic, but I could relate to the emotions behind his words and his reason for speaking to me, a nameless stranger on the subway, became as clear as day.
+It was just a side detail amid his verbose tale that he had been released from a mental institution a few years earlier and he was still trying to get back on his feet.
+I couldn’t understand all of what he was saying because of the roar of the train and his own inability to stay on a single topic; but I could relate to the emotions behind his words and his reason for speaking to me, a nameless stranger on the subway, became as clear as day.

 He was lonely.
 I could see it in his eyes as he skipped, without any real point of transition, from the subject of his family to the cans of tuna in his sack to the bag of cat food he’d bought at the dollar store for $1.10.
 The food was only a dollar, he told me.
 The ten cents was the tax.

-I smiled and said, “That’s good.”
+I smiled and said, “That’s a good deal.”

 He grinned and agreed before finding something else to talk about.